MDK Module

 t1: test (mass >=0.0) warning "mass flow negative";

-It is necessary to notice several important facts:
+Notice several important facts:

-- In the example above “t1″ is a test condition.
-If this condition is not satisfied at the end of a solution process, PSE issues a warning
+- In the example above “t1” is a test condition.
+If this condition is not satisfied at the end of a solution process, PSE issues a warning.

 Model Compiler